Rental Guides · Last updated 2 June 2026

 Mascotas (pets)

 Many La Linea landlords specifically exclude pets in the contract.
-If you have a dog or cat, make sure this is addressed in the contract before you sign, not after.
+If you have a dog or cat, make sure this is addressed in writing before you sign, not after.
 A verbal agreement means nothing if the contract says otherwise.

 Obras y reformas (works and alterations)

 Check whether you are allowed to make any alterations to the property, even minor ones like drilling holes or painting walls.
 Standard contracts prohibit this without written permission.
-If you plan to make the place feel like home, get anything significant agreed in writing and attached to the contract.
+If you plan to personalise the space, get anything significant agreed in writing and attached to the contract as a signed annex.

 Responsabilidad de reparaciones (repair responsibilities)

 Spanish law requires landlords to keep the property in habitable condition and to cover major repairs.
-You as tenant are responsible for day-to-day maintenance.
-The contract should reflect this.
-If a landlord tries to make you responsible for boiler replacements or structural issues, push back.
+As a tenant you are responsible for day-to-day maintenance.
+The contract should reflect this division clearly.
+If a landlord tries to make you responsible for boiler replacements or structural issues, push back before you sign, not after.

 Ask for the draft contract at least 3 days before you are due to sign.
 Read it with a translator if needed.
-If anything looks wrong, now is the time to ask, not after your name is on the dotted line.
+Agencies like Inmobiliaria Zabaleña (trading since June 2000) and Tecnocasa La Línea routinely provide draft contracts in advance as standard practice.
+If a private landlord refuses to do the same, that tells you something worth knowing before your name goes on anything.

 Ending the Tenancy: Your Rights

 Once you are in a contract, you can leave by giving 30 days written notice at any point after the first 6 months.
 Some contracts include a clause requiring compensation for early departure.
-Check this clause before you sign.
+Read this clause carefully before you sign so it does not come as a surprise later.

-If the landlord wants the property back, they must give you at least 4 months notice of non-renewal.
-The main exception is if they can prove they need the property for their own use or a close family member, but this must be genuine and stated in the original contract.
+If the landlord wants the property back, they must give you advance notice of non-renewal under the LAU timelines.
+The main exception is if they can demonstrate they need the property for their own use or a close family member, but this must be genuine and stated in the original contract.

 Practical Tips Before You Sign

-- Use Google Translate on your phone to scan through Spanish sections of the contract -- it is not perfect but gives you the gist
+• Use Google Translate on your phone to scan Spanish sections of the contract.
+It is not perfect but gives you the gist of anything unfamiliar.

-- Take photos of the property condition before you move anything in, share them with the landlord via WhatsApp and keep the messages
+• Take photos of the property condition before you move anything in, share them with the landlord via WhatsApp, and keep the message thread as a dated record.

-- Make sure your name and NIE are spelled correctly on the contract
+• Make sure your name and NIE are spelled correctly on the contract before you sign.
+A mismatch can create headaches later.

-- If the contract is signed at a gestoria (local admin office), make sure you get a signed copy on the day
+• If the contract is signed at a gestoría (local admin office), make sure you get a fully signed copy on the day, not a promise that one will follow.

 The Bottom Line

 La Linea rental contracts are governed by Spanish law that genuinely protects tenants.
 The key is knowing what you are entitled to before you sit down to sign.
-Read the deposit terms, check the pets and subletting clauses, and get the document a few days in advance.
-The market moves fast here, but a landlord who will not give you time to read a contract is telling you something.
+Check whether the property is furnished or unfurnished so you know the correct fianza amount, read the pets and subletting clauses, and get the document a few days in advance.
+The market moves fast here, but a landlord who will not give you time to read a contract is telling you something worth hearing.

 Frequently Asked Questions